skycoin/services/hardware-wallet/Project-advancement.md

 The hardware wallet has two buttons: Ok and Cancel.
 The user has to press one of these buttons when the hardware wallet requires user confirmation.

-I communications with a host PC using a USB wire.
+It communicates with a host PC using a USB wire.
 Please use [Skycoin's web application](https://github.com/skycoin/skycoin) or [Skycoin Command line interface](https://github.com/skycoin/skycoin/tree/develop/cmd/cli) tools to communicate with this firmware.

 More informations in tiny-firmware's [README.md](https://github.com/skycoin/services/blob/master/hardware-wallet/tiny-firmware/README.md) section 6.
 How to read the firmware's code.